Some Common Conversation Mistakes

 Talking at people rather than with them

 A person feels talked at if they get the sense that they could replace themselves with a cardboard cut-out and it wouldn't make any difference to the speaker.
 When you talk at people you're not having a true interaction with them.
 There's no back and forth.
-There's no opportunity for the other person to interject and influence the course of the discussion.
+There's no opportunity for them to interject and influence the course of the discussion.
 It's when what you want to talk about is more important the needs or comfort of everyone else.

 When you're enthusiastic about a topic and want to share your thoughts on it you can sometimes talk at others unintentionally.
 Long-winded storytellers can also be guilty of this.
 If there's something you're dying to talk about, ask yourself: